Top 10 Music Producer YouTube Channels in 2022

 In this article I've highlighted 10 of the best YouTube channels for learning how to produce music.

 Top 10 Music Producer YouTube Channels at a glance:

 YouTube is a fantastic resource for anyone wanting to learn how to produce electronic music.
 There are literally hundreds of channels devoted to the topic, with many thousands of videos available for you to view.

 The catch? – Well, the quality of these videos can vary immensely.
 If you’re not careful you can waste a lot of time searching for good content, and even risk picking up bad advice which could set you back on your music production journey.

 The good news is that I’m here to help!
-Below, I’ve hand-picked my personal top 10 of the best Music Production YouTube channels in 2021.
+Below, I’ve hand-picked my personal pick of the 10 best YouTube channels for music production in 2022.

 EDM Tips was one of my favourite channels when I first started out in Music Production, as the style is very beginner friendly.
 Using Ableton Live, Producer Will Darling creates tracks from scratch in a number of different genres using mainly stock plugins.
 Content is posted regularly, is easy to follow, and fun to watch.
 A great channel if you’re just starting out.

 Bound to Divide should be your number one go-to channel if you are at all interested in producing Melodic House.
 The channel is a fantastic resource, with a huge back catalogue of videos containing tracks from scratch, track breakdowns, tips and techniques, and live feedback on tracks submitted via Discord.
 The best thing about the channel is the lack of filler or gimmicks.
 No annoying intro screen, no appeals to like and subscribe – just great content.

 PML is an impressive channel offering Ableton Live tutorials, production and sound design sessions, and really useful track breakdowns.
 Concentrating mainly (but not exclusively) on melodic house and techno, the content is very high quality, and well worth your time.